How to Calculate Overhead Costs with Examples in Construction Projects.

 Time needed: 5 minutes.

+How to calculate overhead costs in construction projects.
 Overhead refers to current business costs that are not directly related to the execution of an industrial building or assembly project.
 Identifying overhead costs is not only important for budgetary purposes, but also to determine how much a company should charge for the overhead of its new projects in order to achieve a profit.

 Examples of Overhead